Got a minute to help? take our quick website survey >

 citizensadvice.org.uk

-Free, confidential information and advice on your rights, including money, housing, legal and other problems.
+Free, confidential information and advice on your rights.
+Including money, housing, discrimination and other problems.
+Provides helplines and a chat service on weekdays.

 gov.uk/government/organisations/driver-and-vehicle-licensing-agency